 6. Transparency equals trust

 Buyers will certainly enlist inspectors to twice-over your home, Mr. Seller.
-So instead of inviting disappointment, delay and distrust, go transparent with your own presale inspection.
+So instead of inviting disappointment, delay and distrust, be transparent with your own presale inspection.
 It’s far better to know now about issues with the plumbing, HVAC (heating, ventilating and air conditioning), foundation, electrical systems and roof.
-Provide the buyer a copy of the inspection along with repair receipts, and explain if or how you’ve adjusted your price accordingly.
+If you haven’t gotten these repairs done, get a quote from a company like Wellesley roofers.
+If you have, provide the buyer a copy of the inspection along with repair receipts, and explain if or how you’ve adjusted your price accordingly.
 Buyers appreciate candor.

 7. Math versus ego